We all know that running a nonprofit requires fundraising, but how do you plan a fundraiser?

 Try to recruit volunteers with some experience in planning and hosting fundraisers.
 They’ll have great ideas to bring to the table from other fundraisers they’ve worked on.

-Volunteers who have gone to lots of nonprofit fundraising functions are also GREAT resources since they can share what they’ve seen and experienced before.
+Volunteers who have gone to lots of nonprofit fundraising functions are also GREAT resources since they can share what they’ve seen and experienced before (and what worked for others!).

-If the event is smaller or online, maybe you don’t need a committee, but rather some helpful volunteers to help manage things.
+If the event is smaller or online, you may not need a committee, but rather some helpful volunteers to help manage things.

 Just remember you can’t do EVERYTHING yourself.